AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_formatmetadata.rst

    The :ref:`FormatMetadata` class is intended to be a generic container to hold metadata from various file formats.

    This class provides a hierarchical metadata container.
 A metadata object is similar to an element in XML.
-It contains:
+The top level element is named "ROOT" and can't be renamed.
+Several transforms have a :ref:`FormatMetadata`.
+The root element and all of the sub-elements may contain:

-   - A name string (e.g. "Description").
+   - A name string (e.g. "ROOT", "Description"...).
+Name can't be empty.
    - A value string (e.g. "updated viewing LUT").
+Value can be empty.
    - A list of attributes (name, value) string pairs (e.g. "version", "1.5").
+There are helper functions to get and set "id" and "name" attributes.
+Attribute names are unique.
    - And a list of child sub-elements, which are also objects implementing :ref:`FormatMetadata`.
+There can be several sub-elements with the same name.

    .. py:method:: FormatMetadata.__contains__(self: PyOpenColorIO.FormatMetadata, name: str) -> bool